-- b.
-The greasy discharge from sinks and floor traps shall be conveyed by a separate system of waste sumps, discharge pipes and discharge stacks discharge to the grease traps. - c.
-The following types of grease traps can be used: - i.
-Standard circular grease traps in accordance with the PUB's Standard Drawings No. PUB/WRN/STD/040 and PUB/WRN/STD/041. - ii.
-Non-standard grease traps and portable grease interceptors complying with BS-EN1825 or ASME A112.14.3. - d.
+- d.
 The grease traps shall be sized based on the following method: - i.
 Grease trap capacity shall be based on "nominal size" specified in BS-EN1825. - ii.
 The maximum flow rate for selection of nominal size shall be calculated based on appliances/fittings discharging into the grease trap and typical flow rate and frequency factor in EN 1825-2, Table A.1.
 (See example in Annex E). - iii.
-The PUB standard circular grease trap (Standard Drawings No. PUB/WRN/STD/040) is deemed equivalent to a nominal size 4 (NS =4) of EN 1825-1.
-While PUB/WRN/STD/041 is deemed equivalent to NS 2. - e.
-The grease traps shall be sited at a location where it is accessible for servicing and maintenance and will not give rise to nuisances or pose a safety hazard.
+The PUB standard circular grease trap (Standard Drawings No. PUB/WRN/STD/040C) is deemed equivalent to a nominal size 4 (NS=4) of EN 1825-1.
+While PUB/WRN/STD/041C is deemed equivalent to NS 2. - e.
+Grease trap should be maintained based on PUB's recommended cleaning procedures.
+The recommended cleaning steps are provided in Annexes J and K.